 Although this super organ can cause issues during pregnancy, as well.
 The most common is Placenta Previa; when the placenta is low in the uterus and partial or totally covers the cervix (the outlet for the uterus), it can cause severe bleeding and a C-section may be required.
 Placental Abruption is when the placenta peels away from the uterine wall (partially or fully) and can cause bleeding, a lack of oxygen and nutrients to the baby, and early delivery may be needed.
 Placenta Accreta is almost the opposite.
 It’s when the placenta attaches too deeply into the uterus and fails to detach during labor.
 It can cause bleeding and severe blood loss after delivery and the mother may have to go through surgery afterwards to remove it and possibly her uterus along with it.

 I think most readers are really curious about this next part: What is done with the placenta after birth?!
 Well, we here in the West tend to just incinerate it via the hospital.
 However, there have been growing beliefs and new findings that we have been wasting something important.
-Here are just some of the ways our placenta is now being used:
+Here is just some of what you can do with your placenta:

 The first is to leave it alone!
 They aren’t cutting the cord at all.
 It’s called a Lotus Birth and basically you carry the baby and placenta around until the cord naturally falls off.
 (Between 1-2 weeks) Those who do this believe that it’s a much more natural and healthy way to slowly introduce their child to the “outside” world.
 There isn’t any scientific proof as of yet that this is helpful to the babies however there isn’t anything to say nay either….